iasmaro/GitLabAnalyzer/documentation/gitlab_workflow/README.md

                - Whether to keep or delete your branch after the merge is entirely up to you.
             - Submit your merge request and wait for the reviews to come in!

+# Workflow for adding/modify the documentation

+- Again, do not modify master directly.
+- Do as follow:
+    - checkout documentation branch, pull most recent changes (since we all share this branch)
+    - working your documenation on the documentation branch (edit, commit, push)
+    - once done, checkout master, pull most recent changes -> checkout documenation branch, merge master into it, there should be no conflicts involving fontent and backend code
+    - merge documentation branch back to master, you can do this in 2 way
+        - if you don't need any feeback on your doc, do the merge locally

+**May be we can make an exception on the rule of not modify master directly if you just work on the documentation folder?
+Or maybe from now on, we never merge documentation branch back to master again?**